git/git.github.io/rev_news/drafts/edition-86.md

   setting to `git reset`.
-Derrick Stolee, who prefers to be called just Stolee, reviewed the patch series and agreed that the changes in that patch were "well motivated", and otherwise he found that the "code looks great" and he mostly suggested improvements to the tests.
+Derrick Stolee, who prefers to be called just Stolee, reviewed the patch series and agreed that the changes in that patch were "well motivated", and otherwise he found that the "code looks great", and he mostly suggested improvements to the tests.

   Junio Hamano, the Git maintainer, also agreed that it was a good